 3-D neutronics calculations were performed to determine the important nuclear performance parameters, including volumetric nuclear power distributions in the module.
 A summary of this work is presented in the next section.
 With the 3-D neutronics results, we performed thermal hydraulics analysis to determine the suitable design for uniform helium and Pb-17Li flow distributions.
 We continue to perform the FW heat transfer and structural analysis.
 We have been applying the ANSYS-CFX code for our fluid flow distribution assessment.
-Concurrently, we are applying the CRADLE code for comparison.
+Concurrently, we are applying the CRA-DLE code for comparison.
 For thermo-structural analysis, the TBM CATIA model was used to create a detailed solid model.
 TBM materials, loads and back support boundary conditions are used.
 Initial thermal analysis has identified hotspots along the top TBM edge and a total displacement of ~10.4 mm under the set of TBM operating parameters.
 Minimization of displacement and identified stress concentrations will be addressed with the next design iteration.
 At the same time, safety analysis is being performed as an ITER requirement.

 2.1.
-3-D NEUTRONICS
+3-D neutronics

 We completed the detailed 3-D neutronics analysis for the US DCLL TBM design.
-Calculations were performed for the exact CAD model using the DAG-MCNP code [6] with all geometrical details of the DCLL TBM preserved.
+Calculations were performed for the exact CAD model using the DAG-MCNP code [8] with all geometrical details of the DCLL TBM preserved.
 Detailed 3-D analysis of the TBM with the surrounding massive water-cooled frame and representation of exact source and other in-vessel components yields lower TBM nuclear parameters than for the 1-D estimates.
 Results were generated for volumetric nuclear heating, tritium breeding and generation, and material radiation damage (helium production and atomic displacement).
 In summary, the tritium generation rate in the Pb-17Li is 4.19×10^{-7} g/s during a D-T pulse with the 500 MW fusion power of ITER.
 For the planned 3000 pulses per year the annual tritium production in the TBM is 0.53 g/year with only 1.04×10^{-3} g/year produced in the Be plasma facing surface.
-Total nuclear heating in the TBM is 0.374 MW and the peak cumulative end-of-life damage parameters are 3.7 dpa and 51 He appm [7].
+Total nuclear heating in the TBM is 0.374 MW and the peak cumulative end-of-life damage parameters are 3.7 dpa and 51 He appm [9] if the TBM module were to be exposed to the full fluence of ITER operation.
+The fluence received by the individual module would then depend on the integrated exposure time of the specific module.

 2.2.
-MHD EFFECTS
+MHD effects